scottlamb/moonfire-nvr/design/api.md

 Requires the `admin_users` permission.

 Adds a user.
-Expects a JSON dictionary with the parameters for the user:
+Expects a JSON object with the parameters for the user:

 *   `username`: a string, which must be unique.
-*   `permissions`: a JSON dictionary of permissions.
+*   `permissions`: see `Permissions` below.
 *   `password` (optional): a string.
-*   `preferences` (optional): a JSON dictionary.
+*   `preferences` (optional): an arbitrary JSON object.
+Interpretation is up to clients.

 Returns status 204 (No Content) on success.